heyjianjing/fourier_transform_and_optics/README.md

 `ft_15`
 * Fourier transform of LTI system
 * Complex exponentials are eigenfunctions of LTI system

+`ft_16`
+* Discrete LTI system with matrix-vector multiplication
+* Complex exponentials are eigenvectors of discrete LTI system

 ### Notes on `geometric optics` and `wave optics`